kemitchell/square-one-forms/confidentiality-ip.md

 After your work with the company ends:

-- Your obligations for _Confidential Information_ that you know or should reasonably expect the company protects as a trade secret continues as long as the _Confidential Information_ remains a trade secret.
+- Your obligations for _Confidential Information_ that you know or should reasonably expect the company protects as a trade secret continue as long as the _Confidential Information_ remains a trade secret.

 - Your obligations for other _Confidential Information_ continue for five calendar years from the date your work with the company ended.